Daniel J. Tortora

 7 US states, including Virginia and Montana🇺🇸

-morning walks🥾, bird watching🦜, Vermont cheddar cheese🧀, trips to the lake🚤
+morning walks🥾, bird watching🦜, Vermont cheddar cheese🧀, lake days🚤

 memorable past hobbies